MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentuserinfo_trywaitforsigninwithprogressasync_50246521.md

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 [TryWaitForSignInAsync](isolatedwindowsenvironmentuserinfo_trywaitforsigninasync_2135355077.md), [IsolatedWindowsEnvironmentSignInProgress](isolatedwindowsenvironmentsigninprogress.md)

 ## -examples

-The following example gets an isolated environment by its Id and attempts to sign in using `TryWaitForSignInWithProgressAsync()` while checking the progress of the sign in operation.
+The following example gets an isolated environment by its Id and attempts to sign in using `TryWaitForSignInWithProgressAsync` while checking the progress of the sign in operation.

 ``` cpp
 void GetEnvironmentSignInInfo()